JasperMarichal/RoomSense_ReadingSerial/README.md

 ### Other projects:
 - SpringProject, main project used to host website and process data:
     - https://gitlab.com/kdg-ti/integration-2.1/23-24/group-3/springproject
-- Arudino, project that houses both the arduino application and the application for the ESP8266
+- Arduino, project that houses both the arduino application and the application for the ESP8266
     - https://gitlab.com/kdg-ti/integration-2.1/23-24/group-3/arduino